 |Day 2||Explore around Banff||Banff|

 |Day 7||Explore around Nelson||Nelson|

 Check out the Banff Park Museum for an introduction to the park and its local wildlife.
 There's also the Banff Gondola which takes you to the top of Sulphur Mountain for a walk along the boardwalk trail (or skip the gondola and hike up for free).
-From the summit, you'll have great views of the nearby mountains and can also grab dinner at Sky Bistro.
+You'll have great views of the nearby mountains from the summit and can also grab dinner at Sky Bistro.
 Take an evening dip in the hot mineral waters of the Upper Hot Springs Pool (closes 10 pm) before signing off for the night.